OctopusDeploy/blog/blog/2025-01/deployment-freeze/index.md

 - Match your maintenance windows
 - Create daily protection windows

-The system lets you set up these recurring patterns:
+The system lets you set up these recurring patterns with:

 - Daily windows to protect business hours
 - Weekly schedules for regular maintenance